Roscoe Arbuckle: First trial

-On November 28, Arbuckle testified as the defense's final witness.
-He was simple, direct, and unflustered in both direct and cross-examination.
-In his testimony, Arbuckle claimed that Rappe (whom he testified he had known for five or six years) came into the party room (1220) around noon that day, and that sometime afterward he went to his room (1219) to change clothes after Mae Taub, daughter-in-law of Billy Sunday, asked him for a ride into town.
+On November 28, Arbuckle testified as the defense's final witness and was reported to be simple, direct and unflustered under both direct and cross-examination.
+In his testimony, Arbuckle claimed that Rappe (whom he testified to have known for five or six years) entered the party room (1220) around noon that day, and that sometime afterward he retreated to his room (1219) to change clothes after Mae Taub, daughter-in-law of Billy Sunday, asked him for a ride into town.
 In his room, Arbuckle discovered Rappe in the bathroom vomiting into the toilet.
-He then claimed Rappe told him she felt ill and asked to lie down, and that he carried her into the bedroom and asked a few of the party guests to help treat her.
-When Arbuckle and a few of the guests re-entered the room, they found Rappe on the floor near the bed tearing at her clothing and going into violent convulsions.
-To calm Rappe down, they placed her in a bathtub of cool water.
+He claimed that Rappe had told him that she felt ill and asked to lie down, and that he carried her into the bedroom and asked a few of the party guests to help treat her.
+When Arbuckle and a few of the guests entered the room again, they found Rappe on the floor near the bed tearing at her clothing and experiencing violent convulsions.
+To calm Rappe, they placed her in a bathtub of cool water.
 Arbuckle and Fischbach then took her to room 1227 and called the hotel manager and doctor.
-At this point all those present thought Rappe was just very drunk, including the hotel doctors.
-Probably assuming Rappe would simply sleep it off, Arbuckle drove Taub into town.
+At this point all those present believed that Rappe was just very drunk, including the hotel doctors.
+Assuming that Rappe's condition would improve if she slept, Arbuckle drove Taub into town.

-During the whole trial, the prosecution presented medical descriptions of Rappe's bladder as evidence that she had an illness.
-In his testimony, Arbuckle denied he had any knowledge of Rappe's illness.
-During cross-examination, Assistant District Attorney Leo Friedman aggressively grilled Arbuckle over the fact that he refused to call a doctor when he found Rappe sick, and argued that he refused to do so because he knew of Rappe's illness and saw a perfect opportunity to rape and kill her.
-Arbuckle calmly maintained that he never physically hurt or sexually assaulted Rappe in any way during the party, and he also stated that he never made any inappropriate sexual advances against any woman in his life.
-After over two weeks of testimony with sixty prosecution and defense witnesses, including eighteen doctors who testified about Rappe's illness, the defense rested.
-On December 4, 1921, the jury returned five days later deadlocked after nearly forty-four hours of deliberation with a 10–2 not guilty verdict, and a mistrial was declared.
+The prosecution presented medical descriptions of Rappe's bladder as evidence that she had suffered from an illness.
+In his testimony, Arbuckle denied that he had any knowledge of Rappe's illness.
+During cross-examination, assistant district attorney Leo Friedman aggressively grilled Arbuckle about Arbuckle's refusal to call a doctor when he found Rappe sick and argued that Arbuckle had refused because he knew of Rappe's illness and saw a perfect opportunity to rape and kill her.
+Arbuckle calmly maintained that he did not physically hurt or sexually assault Rappe during the party, and he also stated that he had never made any inappropriate sexual advances against any woman in his life.
+After more than two weeks of testimony with 60 prosecution and defense witnesses, including 18 doctors who testified about Rappe's illness, the defense rested.
+On December 4, 1921, the jury returned five days later deadlocked after nearly 44 hours of deliberation with a 10–2 not-guilty verdict, and a mistrial was declared.